At the top of the NWA mountain is Nick Aldis, whose present and future has never looked brighter.

 Despite being inspired by these four WWE icons, Aldis never got the opportunity to share the squared circle with any of these men.
 Nor would he even have the opportunity to sign with the company that he grew up watching on television due to the independent wrestling scene not gaining much respect from the higher-ups in World Wrestling Entertainment in the early 2000s.

 “I once had dinner with a WWE executive and told him that AJ Styles was the best performer in the business,” Aldis said.
 “He looked at me as if I had just said that Gilberg was the best performer in the business!”

 In January of 2016, AJ Styles would get the chance to prove that he is, indeed, one of the best performers in the ring when the former IWGP World Champion made his WWE debut in the 2016 WWE Royal Rumble match.

 After three years of dominating Vince McMahon’s main event scene, Aldis is happy to see that Styles made it on the big stage.
 “He’s proving now what we’ve known all along,” Aldis said.

 Aldis has often stated “never say never,” but he also said to expect him to stay away from the company for the foreseeable future.
-The current NWA Worlds Heavyweight Champion has made quite a career for himself with the National Wrestling Alliance, as well as other promotions such as Ring of Honor, and Impact Wrestling.
+The current NWA Worlds Heavyweight Champion has made quite a career for himself with the National Wrestling Alliance and other promotions such as Ring of Honor and Impact Wrestling.

 In September of 2018, Aldis got the chance to main event an independent wrestling pay-per-view event against the “American Nightmare” Cody Rhodes.
 The latter was helped by Nick and Matt Jackson of The Young Bucks in putting the event together.
 An event, of course, that became known as “ALL IN.”

 “Getting that opportunity was amazing.
 Having Jeff [Jarrett] in my entourage was important.
 He really helped me a lot in this business.”